-Bottom-up estimates from population and hours of use of equipment were taken in 2018.
+Bottom-up estimates from population and hours of use of equipment were made for 2018.
 Various proxy statistics are used to estimate fuel consumption for other years, these include:

-- In the case of portable generators, cement mixers, cranes and various lifting equipment used in construction and industry, data from Eurostat PRODCOM54 statistics on sales/production of these equipment were used.
-ONS55 construction statistics and DUKES for other types of construction and industry machinery continue to be used. - Confidential data provided by the British Industrial Truck Association (BITA) have been adopted for trends in sales of forklifts. - For airport machinery, statistics on number of terminal passengers at UK airports56 continue to be used.
+- In the case of portable generators, cement mixers, cranes and various lifting equipment used in construction and industry, data from Eurostat PRODCOM statistics on sales/production of these equipment were used.
+ONS construction statistics and DUKES for other types of construction and industry machinery continue to be used. - Confidential data provided by the British Industrial Truck Association (BITA) have been adopted for trends in sales of forklifts. - For airport machinery, statistics on number of terminal passengers at UK airports continue to be used. - DfT port freight statistics have been used as proxies for trends in activities for machinery used in sea ports. - Trends in TRU activities were based on DfT statistics on licensed "insulated vans" vehicle category. - For agricultural off-road machinery, the trends in gas oil allocated to agriculture in DUKES (DESNZ, 2024a) are used.